-According to a paper published in March 2013, the average opaque room costs 40% less than equivalent regular offers.
+According to a paper published by the University of Victoria (Canada) in March 2013, the average opaque room costs 40% less than equivalent regular offers.
 When consumers make a purchase through an opaque pricing structure, refunds, changes, or cancellations are not offered.

 Benefits for the Supplier

 Protecting their stated pricing position (i.e., not publicly disclosing that their hotel rooms are discounted, which can damage the brand reputation or cannibalize existing full-price sales);

 Guaranteeing revenue (i.e., the consumer cannot refund the product/service); and